Libr-AI/fairlib/README.md

 ## Usage

-The full description of *fairlib* usages can be found in [docs/usage](https://github.com/HanXudong/fairlib/blob/main/docs/usage.md).
+The full description of *fairlib* usages can be found in [*fairlib* cheat sheet](https://hanxudong.github.io/fairlib/tutorial_usage.html) and API reference.
 Here are the most basic examples.

 - *fairlib* can be run from the command line:
   ```bash